navapbc/template-jekyll-uswds/README.md

 #### USWDS Icons

 Over 2K icons get compiled when you run the Gulp tasks.
 Woah!
-Every individual icon file is not tracked and committed.
+But every individual icon file is not tracked and committed.

 All of the `usa-icons` are packaged into a sprite, which should be preferred when possible: